Wampee Plantation - Pinopolis Berkeley County South Carolina SC

 • ? – William Cain's widow received property upon her husband's death.

-• 1939 – Work began on the Santee Cooper Hydroelectric and Navigation Project.
+• 1939 – Mrs. Elizabeth Cain owned Wampee at the time work began on the Santee Cooper Hydroelectric and Navigation Project (6).
 This project displaced many families and communities, and many historic homes were lost as the area was flooded.

-The plantation house and about 33 acres were not flooded.
+• 2013 – The plantation house and roughly 33 acres were not flooded.
+Today the home as used as a conference center for Santee Cooper.

 Land